astropy/astropy/docs/units/constants_versions.rst

   Unit  = kg
   Reference = Allen's Astrophysical Quantities 4th Ed.

-If `astropy.units` has already been imported, a RuntimeError is raised.
+If :mod:`astropy.units` has already been imported, a :class:`RuntimeError` is raised.

 ..
 EXAMPLE END